processing/pr05-grant/2025_BuildingBridges/monthly-reports/pr05_2025_September_report_Claire_Peng.md

 - [pr05 Typescript Migration #11: Migrate server/routes folder](https://github.com/processing/p5.js-web-editor/pull/3643)
 - [pr05 Typescript Migration 12: Migrate server files related to emailing/nodemailer](https://github.com/processing/p5.js-web-editor/pull/3658)
 - [pr05 Typescript Migration #13: Migrate the User Model (& API Key schema)](https://github.com/processing/p5.js-web-editor/pull/3672/files)

+## Next Steps:

+For the remaining time in October, I will focus on completing the User model, and if time allows, I will finish the user preferences redux.
+Having these two completed would mean that we have an instance of migrating each 'kind' of file on the repo, and enable new contributors to have example code / workflows that they can follow to migrate other portions of the codebase.

+During the quiet period, I will focus on writing documentation to explain how to migrate each file instance.